metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 To handle these and similar scenarios there is network capture and tracing solution.

-To actually view and analyse *.etl file you'll need to install "Windows Performance Analyzer" which is availabe as an optional installment of [Windows 10 SDK][windows sdk] or [Windows ADK][windwos adk]
+To view and analyse an `*.etl` file you'll need to install "Windows Performance Analyzer" which is availabe as an optional installment of [Windows 10 SDK][windows sdk] or [Windows ADK][windwos adk]

 Once you install it and open ETL (Event Trace Log) file here is sample traffic analysis screenshot:

 ![Alternate text](Screenshots/TraceAnalyze.png)

-To generate an ETL file you have at least 3 options:

-First and the best one is to use "Windows Performance Recorder" which comes with Windows SDK or ADK.\
+To generate an ETL file use "Windows Performance Recorder" which is part of same package in either Windows SDK or Windows ADK.

-Other 2 (worse) methods are described in next 2 sections.
+Other two (less useful) methods are described in 2 sections that follow in this guide.

 - [Windows Performance Analyzer Intro][intro wpa]
 - [Windows Performance Analyzer reference][ref wpa]